 New York Hunting Season

 The regular period for deer and bear in Southern Tier, as announced by the DEC, spans from November 18 to December 10, with robust participation from 85% of licensed hunters.
 Beyond the regular season, bowhunting and muzzle-loading in the Southern Tier are available from December 11 to 19 and December 26 to January 1.
 Late-season hunters must possess a valid bowhunting or muzzle-loading license, and the permitted hours are from 30 minutes before dawn to 30 minutes after dusk.
-Find the complete schedule below, and save the provided QR code for convenience.

 Big Game Important dates